-Article 4 Methodology for determining operational security limits
+Methodology for determining operational security limits

 - 1. The CCR Hansa TSOs shall respect the same operational security limits as in the operational security analysis in accordance with Article 12 of the FCA Regulation.
 These limits shall be defined in accordance with Article 25 of the SO Regulation.
 Each CCR Hansa TSO shall provide relevant operational security limits to the CCC to be used in the capacity calculation. - 2.
-Thermal limits of the CCR Hansa CNEs are considered in the TTC as described in the calculation process in Article 8. - 3.
-Operational security limits of AC grid elements adjacent to the CCR Hansa CNEs, reflecting the flow interactions between the CCR Hansa interconnectors and the AC grids, are to be considered in respective CCMs developed by CCR Nordic and CCR Core. - 4.
-CCR Hansa TSOs can assess individually the operational security limits which cannot be reflected in the linearized security domains of the adjacent CCRs, including thermal limits of elements not considered in the linearized security domains of the adjacent CCRs, voltage stability limits, short-circuit limits and dynamic stability limits.
-Additionally, in accordance with Article 12 of the FCA Regulation, in combination with the Articles 23(1) and 23(2) of the CACM Regulation, the CCR Hansa TSOs may use operational security limits and contingencies for capacity calculation which are not the same as those used in operational security analysis, but take into account the needs of operational security analysis how to deal with uncertainties of generation and load.
-Such operational security limits shall be modelled as a constraint on bidding-zone import/export limits (the sum of all cross-zonal exchanges for a certain bidding zone), thus limiting the net position of the respective bidding zone. - 5.
-CCR Hansa TSOs applying the constraint on the bidding-zone import/export limits shall provide this information to the CCC as an input data for respective capacity calculation processes.
+Thermal limits of the CCR Hansa CNEs are considered in the TTC as described in the calculation process in Article 9. - 3.
+Operational security limits and contingencies of AC grid elements adjacent to the CCR Hansa CNEs, reflecting the flow interactions between the CCR Hansa interconnectors and the AC grids, are to be considered in the flow-based parameters of CCR Nordic and CCR Core. - 4.
+CCR Hansa TSOs can assess individually the operational security limits which cannot be reflected in the flow-based parameters of adjacent CCRs, including but not limited to: voltage stability limits, short-circuit limits and dynamic stability limits.